kevinschaich/mintable/docs/CONFIG.md

-## Configuration
+# Configuration

 All configurations below can be made using the web configuration framework or by editing `mintable.config.json`.

 `mintable.config.json` is the secret sauce – it contains all of your private tokens and is never sent to third-party servers.
-This file is ignored by Git – keep a backup somewhere safe as you only have 100 Plaid accounts on the free version.
+This file is ignored by Git – keep a backup somewhere safe.

 > **Pro Tip:** You can use Dropbox or another trusted service to sync `mintable.config.json` across your machines.
 Run `ln -s <path_to_cloud_folder>/mintable.config.json .` from the repo root to symlink Mintable to the cloud version.

+## General Configuration

 #### Automate Updates with a CI Provider